UNESCO Chair on Heritage Futures

 Interview with Cornelius Holtorf, chairholder

-Why are Heritage Futures important today?
+Why are Heritage Futures important?

 How do the activities of the Chair respond to current challenges in society?

-"The concept and practices of heritage as we know them today have developed over the past two hundred years and are firmly associated with the idea of the modern nation.
-A nation's people were assumed to share not only a territory and a distinct culture but also a joint origin and history.
-In recent decades, a heritage industry has grown that exploits a widespread popularity for edutainment and cultural tourism.
-The Chair will support international heritage practitioners in developing professional strategies for the future.
-How can heritage address the challenges of specific societies as the idea of unified national identities is no longer unproblematic?
-How can heritage benefit communities beyond commodification?"
+"The concept and practices of heritage as we know them today have developed over the past two hundred years, and are firmly associated with the idea of the modern nation.
+A nation's people were assumed to share not only a territory and a culture, but also a joint origin and history.
+In recent decades, a heritage industry has grown that exploits a widespread popularity for edutainment and cultural tourism."

 How does the Chair open up new possibilities to address these challenges?

-"A UNESCO Chair is funded partly by the home University and partly by external resources, as is the case with all research.
-In addition, the UNESCO brand can possibly open some doors and may mean that other parties are a little extra interested in what we do.
-We are going to create awareness and capacity for heritage practitioners around the world to address for themselves how heritage will benefit the future.
-In particular, we will be developing training courses, organize workshops and conference sessions, collaborate with UNESCO and other relevant bodies, as well as publish academic works in this field."
+"Our foucs is to create awareness and capacity for heritage practitioners around the world, to address for themselves how heritage will benefit the future.
+We have training courses, organize workshops and conference sessions, and we collaborate with UNESCO and other relevant bodies, as well as publish academic works in this field."

 How did you become interested in the topic of heritage futures?